The Killing (film): Influence

 Quentin Tarantino has said that this film was an influence on Reservoir Dogs, that he thought of that film as "my Killing, my take on that kind of heist movie."

 Home media

 A digitally restored version of The Killing was released on DVD and Blu-ray by The Criterion Collection, which also included Killer's Kiss as a bonus feature.
-On July 26, 2022, Kino Lorber (under the KL Studio Classics line) released a 4k Ultra HD Blu-ray edition of the film from a new remaster of the original negatives with new audio commentary by film historian Alan K. Rode.
+On July 26, 2022, Kino Lorber (under the KL Studio Classics line) released a Ultra HD Blu-ray edition of the film from a new remaster of the original negative with new audio commentary by film historian Alan K. Rode.